-A general statement of such conditions is often overlooked in the literature.
-In fact, often compacton ``solutions'' are derived by imposing only continuity at the cut off, whereby the resulting expressions are neither classical solutions nor weak solutions, namely they are purely formal piecewise solutions.
-Such formal solutions are not physically meaningful because they apparently do not belong to any function space for which the underlying compacton equation is well-posed.
-See, e.g., \Ref{Yu,ZhaoQiaoTang} where such problems are overlooked for nonlinearly dispersive KP-type equations.
-Indeed, the $K_N(m,n)$ equation admits many formal piecewise soltuions that are only continuous at the cut off, which are not reported in the present paper because they fail to lie in any physically meaning function space.
+A general statement of such conditions is often overlooked in the literature on compacton solutions to nonlinear equations.
+In fact, often compacton ``solutions'' are derived by imposing only continuity at the cut off, whereby the resulting expressions are not classical solutions, namely they are purely formal piecewise solutions.
+Such formal solutions are not physically meaningful, especially in the context of evolution of initial data.
+See, e.g., \Ref{Yu,ZhaoQiaoTang} where this issue is overlooked for nonlinearly dispersive KP-type equations.
+Indeed, the $K_N(m,n)$ equation admits many formal piecewise solutions that are only continuous at the cut off, which are not reported in the present paper because they fail to be classical solutions.

 Formal compacton ``solutions'' can be found in \Ref{Waz05b,Sah,WeiTanChe,LiSon,YanBlu,Waz05a,Inc,MuDaiZhao,PinZhaMen} for many nonlinearly dispersive versions of many nonlinear equations originating in physics and applied mathematics.